 What support is there?

 Over time, we aim to make all of the training materials available (information on the topics covered can be found further down the page).
 In the meantime, our online resources are available to all.

-Although our programme of one-day training sessions has now come to an end, we have developed online courses to enable you to undertake fundraising training wherever you are in the UK.
-Video tutorials and step-by-step guidance will introduce you to the topic and guide you through online activities, which enable you to put what you are learning into practice and tailor it to your archive service.
-Find out what is training is available and how to get started.
+Although our programme of one-day training sessions has now come to an end, we have developed online courses so you can undertake fundraising training wherever you are in the UK.
+Video tutorials and step-by-step guidance will introduce you to the topic and guide you through online activities so you can put what you are learning into practice and tailor it to your archive service.
+Find out what training is available and how to get started.

-We have also published three online toolkits available for you to download:
+We have also published three online toolkits for you to download:

-A foundation to embarking on fundraising, this toolkit enables you to assess your financial position, explore your alternative options and how to put your plans into action.
+A foundation to embarking on fundraising, this toolkit enables you to assess your financial position, explore your options and decide how to put your plans into action.